James Sutherland-Smith

 For a time I thought I might be a chip off the old block.
 At Leeds University I was encouraged to write poetry although I read Political Studies.
 I refused the suggestion that I might pursue an academic career and worked firstly with homeless people in London and then, after falling in love, I spent a disastrous year as an articled clerk with a firm of accountants and lost my first love.
 This confirmed in me the desire to place poetry first and so therafter earning a living has been secondary to this ambition.
 I qualified as a teacher and then moved into language teaching.
 The 1970's otherwise passed in a pleasurable blur of what was available in that decade besides writing, love affairs, dabbling in the occult and frequent changes in residence.

 In 1980 I left Britain, for good as it turned out, partly impelled by an income tax debt, but mostly because I wished to travel.
 I worked in Libya, Saudi Arabia and Qatar.
 On leave among other places I travelled to Egypt, India, the Caribbean, the USA and Central America, In 1988 sensing the gradual professionalisation of my particular genre of teaching I took a Master's degree in TEFL and in the autumn of 1989 took a lector's job with through the British Council in the then Czechoslovakia.
 I count myself lucky.
-In the Arab world I had made strenuous efforts to engage with Islamic culture, although a long love affair with an Egyptian girl may not have been the steadiest route, and failed.
+In the Arab world I had made strenuous efforts to engage with Islamic culture, but failed.
 I arrived in the Slovak part of Czechoslovakia six weeks before the Velvet Revolution and found myself playing a small part in the centre of events.
 Until that time I had never lived anywhere for longer than six years.
 I am still resident in Slovakia and have gained a strong measure of personal stability from my Slovak wife, Viera, and daughter, Kate.

 CURRICULUM VITAE